 Maintenance Program Requirements: Owners are required to institute and follow a maintenance program and plan, developed by a qualified person, in accordance with the American Society of Heating, Refrigeration and Air conditioning Engineers (ASHRAE 188-2015) standard.
 Additionally, cooling towers that have been shut down for more than five days must be cleaned and disinfected within 15 days before initial use.

 1- An evaluation for the presence of organic material, biofilm, algae and other visible contaminants;

 2- A test for the presence of microbes in the water of the cooling tower.

-microbial levels that require immediate action and reportng will be established by DOHMH.
+All required inspections, cleaning, and disinfection are to be performed by or under the supervision of a qualified person.
+Targets and acceptance testing, analysis, and microbial levels that require immediate action and reporting will be established by DOHMH.
 DOHMH will also define the credentials required for consideration as a ‘qualified’ person.

-Read full content of Local Law 77 of 2015 from NYC DOB SITE
+Read the full content of Local Law 77 of 2015 from NYC DOB SITE